knative-extensions/discovery/README.md

 ko apply -f ./config
 ```

+If you modify the ClusterDuckType definition, you may have to update the ClusterDuckType's OpenAPI Schema.
+Refer to [hack/schema](https://github.com/knative/hack/tree/main/schema) to help generate the schema definition.

 ## ClusterDuckType:discovery.knative.dev/v1alpha1

 The goal is to have a custom type that is user installable to help a developer,